MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy.md

 **Applies to:** [!INCLUDE[fabric-de-and-ds](includes/fabric-de-ds.md)]

-Get started with Livy API for Fabric Data Engineering by creating a Lakehouse, authenticating with an Entra app token, and then submit either batch or session jobs from a remote client to Fabric Spark compute.
-You'll also need to discover the Livy API endpoint, submit jobs, and monitor the results.
+Get started with Livy API for Fabric Data Engineering by creating a Lakehouse; authenticating with an Entra app token; submit either batch or session jobs from a remote client to Fabric Spark compute.
+You'll also discover the Livy API endpoint; submit jobs; and monitor the results.

 ## Prerequisites